The Good Health Shop Blog

 Why do I need fibre in my food?

-Dietary fibre is important for our digestive health and regular bowel movements.
-Fibre helps you feel fuller for longer, can improve cholesterol and blood sugar levels and can assist in preventing some diseases such as diabetes, heart and bowel disease.
-Fibre helps...
+According to a dietary supplement product formulation consultant, dietary fibre is important for our digestive health and regular bowel movements.
+Fibre helps you feel fuller for longer, can improve cholesterol and blood sugar levels and can assist in preventing some...

 The Bach Flower Remedies